kopollo/anti-plagiat/README.md

 # Anti-plagiat
+Check similarity of python source codes with convenient user interface
  ## Features
 - Amazing algorithm to compare python code by levenshtein distance
 - Opportunity to upload source code from file